 Internships provide students with the opportunity to relate their academic expertise to the challenges confronting practitioners in a variety of governmental, business, and non-profit organizations.
-Keeping in accordance with the college's mission to "offer students access to an educational process which encourages them to lead lives that are both creative and generous," internships offered through Saint Anselm College promote student professional and academic development by serving as a contextual learning resource for the communities we serve locally, nationally and abroad.
+Internships offered through Saint Anselm College promote student professional and academic development by serving as a contextual learning resource for the communities we serve locally, nationally, and abroad.
 An internship allows the student to integrate the advantages of a liberal arts education with practical experience and theoretical application.

 The respective academic department is to state clearly what it expects the student to obtain through an internship experience which cannot be provided in academic programs on campus and which enhances the academic formation of the student.